aashuvardhan/Security_in_Intelligent_Systems/README.md

 If you are reviewing this on GitHub, the key files to explore are:

-- Main notebook/script implementing tasks 5, 6, 7.
+- Main notebook/script implementing tasks.
 - `secure_ai_outputs/images/` – all visual results.
 - `secure_ai_outputs/models/` – trained models.
 - `secure_ai_outputs/metrics_summary_tasks5_6_7.json` – final metric summary.